 - Do you struggle with anxiety, depression or stress?

-- Do you suffer with obsessive comparison disorder from spending time on your phone?
+- Do you suffer from obsessive comparison disorder from spending time on your phone?

 - Do you have the ‘fear of missing out’?